wirshingh/fastp-hydra-loop/README.md

 The raw read files must end in '_R1_001_fastq.gz' (forward) and '_R2_001_fastq.gz' (reverse) for the script to work.
 Alternatively, the job file can be edited to match the file names of the R1 and R2 reads.

-User will need to add two job-specific items to the script:
+Add these items to the script:

 1. SAMPLEDIR_RAW="path to raw reads"